ps2alerts/aggregator/README.md

 ### `/index.ts`

 This is where the fun begins.
-Index.ts loads the Kernel, which in turn loads the Container, which in turn sets everything up, and then once that's all running, listens for kernel level exceptions which we haven't catched within the application and logs it, then gracefully terminates the application.
+Index.ts loads the Kernel, which in turn loads the Container, which in turn sets everything up, and then once that's all running, listens for kernel level exceptions which we haven't caught within the application and logs it, then gracefully terminates the application.

 ### `/bootstrap`